Surfi89/push_swap/README.md

 types of algorithms and choose the one (of many) most appropriate solution for an optimized data sorting._

-	The Push_swap project is a very simple and highly effective algorithm project: data will need to be sorted.
-You have at your disposal a set of int values, 2 stacks and a set of instructions to manipulate both stacks.
-Your goal?
-Write a program in C called push_swap which calculates and displays on the standard output the smallest program using Push_swap instruction language that sorts the integer arguments received.
+	This project consists of coding a program that finds the lowest possible number of moves to sort a random list of integers using 2 stacks and a limited set of operations

 For more detailed information, look at the [**subject of this project**](https://github.com/Surfi89/42cursus/tree/main/Subject%20PDFs).